Elangakodi Ayyanar Shrine Tamil Nadu

 The epidemic is a sign that SHE IS ANGRY AND REQUIRES TO BE PROPITIATED.

-Then the potter of the village is instructed to make a CLAY IMAGE OF THE GREAT MOTHER, and the carpenter to make a small wooden CART, and a BUFFALO is chosen as the chief victim for the SACRIFICE.
+MOTHER, and the carpenter to make a small wooden CART, and a BUFFALO is chosen as the chief victim for the SACRIFICE.

 When the appointed day arrives, the buffalo is sprinkled all over with yellow turmeric while garlands of margosa leaves are hung round its neck and tied to its horns.